bordaigorl/remy/README.md

 ### Source types
 Each source defines a possible way to get the contents to display.
 The `default_source` settings indicates which source to load if none is specified in the command line.
-If `default_source` is `false` or not set, then reMy shows a dialog allowing you to pick a source among the available ones.
+If `default_source` is `false` or not set, then Remy shows a dialog allowing you to pick a source among the available ones.
 There are three supported kinds of sources: `local`, `ssh` and `rsync`.

 #### Local source